 It is important to set a fair price on your items.
 Like cars, the minute you remove furniture from their showroom floor or warehouse, it is considered used, so do not expect to get full value, even if the item is in pristine conditions.
 We recommend doing some research on the item you’re selling and end-setting a price based on time constraints, quality, and condition.
 If you have a limited time to get rid of your pieces, we suggest you price them a little bit lower.
 For some of us, time is money so being able to sell an item fast is worth more than selling it for a few bucks more.
 For those that have the luxury of keeping your item(s) for a while, feel free to leave your price higher.
 Keep in mind that if you’re in for the long run, your product will be competing with similar items which might be priced at the lower end because their owners might need quick disposal for multiple reasons.

 Unfortunately, most of us do not have access to endless space and super-wide doorways.
 When talking with buyers, you will often find that they are trying to fit furniture into a certain space or through a narrow door frame.
 By providing the correct measurements right off the bat, you avoid frustrations and endless questions about size.
 Try to measure in inches and include overall length, width, and height.

 Write Accurate and Insightful Descriptions

 If you take the effort to photograph and list your item, describe it.
 Many people are looking for something specific and may use the search function to find it.
-Give buyers an opportunity to find your item by sharing details like brand, color, shape, brand and size.
+Allow buyers to find your item by sharing details like brand, color, shape, brand, and size.
 As a side note, stating color is a given.
-Computer screens do not always show real color, even on top selling retail sites.
+Computer screens do not always show real color, even on top-selling retail sites.
 Save buyers and yourself the hassle by stating not only color but the shade or hue as well.

-We hope that providing these tips have given you the advice you need to sell your furniture.
+We hope that providing these tips has given you the advice you need to sell your furniture.
 It is a tough market but a great piece is always appreciated!